CONY Dividend: Yield, Schedule, and What to Expect

 How does the CONY dividend work?

-CONY holds the companies in synthetic covered-call income on Coinbase (COIN), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 1.04% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+CONY holds what is in synthetic covered-call income on Coinbase (COIN), collects the income those holdings generate, and distributes it to shareholders monthly, net of its 1.04% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The YieldMax COIN Option Income Strategy ETF (CONY) is an actively managed, single-stock option-income fund from the YieldMax family, advised by Tidal Investments under the Tidal Trust II umbrella.
 It launched in August 2023 and was one of the earliest single-stock covered-call ETFs tied to Coinbase Global (COIN).
 CONY does not own COIN shares directly.
 Instead it uses a synthetic covered-call strategy: it builds synthetic long exposure to COIN (typically through options such as buying calls and selling puts, backed by Treasuries and cash) and then sells call options on COIN to collect premium.
 That premium is the engine for its outsized cash distributions, which the fund now generally pays weekly.
 The trade-off is structural and important.
 Selling calls generates income but caps upside: when COIN rallies sharply, CONY keeps the premium but gives up much of the gain above the strike.
 On the downside, CONY still participates in most of COIN's losses.
 Combined with very high payouts, this asymmetry tends to pressure the fund's net asset value over time, and YieldMax has frequently flagged that a large portion of distributions can be return of capital rather than income earned from the strategy.
 As a result, CONY's total return has at times trailed COIN by a wide margin even while the headline yield looked spectacular.
 It suits investors who specifically want high current cash flow from COIN's volatility and understand they are likely sacrificing long-term capital appreciation to get it.
 It is not a leveraged product and not a clean substitute for holding Coinbase stock.

 If income is your goal, compare CONY against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how CONY's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how CONY's income fits your real portfolio in Walnut.

 The bottom line on the CONY dividend

 The bottom line: at an approximate Headline distribution rate is extremely high, roughly 190% to 210% on a trailing or annualized basis in early 2026.
 This is a distribution rate, not a guaranteed return or a true earned yield.
 It is the cash CONY pays out relative to its (declined) share price, funded by option premium and, in many recent payments, by returning your own capital.
 A recent distribution was estimated at about 95% return of capital and only about 5% income, so the eye-catching percentage does not mean you are earning that on your money. yield, CONY is an income-oriented fund.
 If income is your goal, its yield earns its place alongside the synthetic covered-call income on Coinbase (COIN) exposure it carries.
 If total return is the goal, the yield matters less than cost and what it holds.
-Treat the figure as a moving snapshot, not a fixed rate, and verify the current yield with YieldMax (advised by Tidal Investments / Tidal Trust II).
+Treat the figure as a moving snapshot, not a fixed rate, and verify the current yield with YieldMax.

 FAQ